 Best for the loss of a twin

-The Twinless Twins Support Group International is a nonprofit organization providing a community for people who lost their twins or other family members.
-They help twinless twins heal and accept the loss.
+The Twinless Twins Support Group International is a nonprofit organization providing a community for people who lost their twins or other family members and helping twinless twins heal from loss.

-They offer an annual virtual meeting and other programs throughout the year.
-Usually, they only provide in-person conferences and online community pages.
+The group offers an annual virtual meeting and other programs throughout the year.
+Usually, only in-person conferences and online community pages are provided.

 Best for the loss of a spouse

 The Widowed Village is an online community created by Soaring Spirits.
-They offer forums and connect you to people who are similar to you in age, location, and date of widowhood.
+It offers forums and connect you to people who are similar to you in age, location, and date of widowhood.

-The membership is free of charge.
-You gain access to programs like the Newly Widowed Virtual program.
+The membership is free and includes access to programs like the Newly Widowed Virtual program.
 This includes guest speakers, educational videos, weekly Zoom meetings, discussion groups, and other resource sharing.

 Looking for more?
 Sign up for regional groups, in-person events, and the widowed pen pal program.

 Like most support groups, this program is meant to complement therapy and therapeutic support from trained mental health professionals.
-It’s intended to be informational only and doesn’t replace medical advice.
+It’s intended to be informational only and does not replace medical advice.